If you're having problems, you should look at these areas things first:

 , with tiny bits included, at a hobby center or hardware store.
 Turning the pin vise will drill through the solder in the hole pretty quickly.
 Be sure to brush the solder shavings afterwards.

 This is the most common problem when the Geiger board is not working.
-The usual troubleshooting applies as a first step; the right parts are installed in the right way, none missing, the soldering is good (no bridges), a clean board with no solder dust or film, the battery voltage is good, and you are measuring for the HV in the right spot.
+The usual troubleshooting applies as a first step; the right parts are installed in the right way (check pictures too), everything soldered in, the soldering is good (no bridges), a clean board with no solder dust or film, the battery voltage is good, and you are measuring for the HV in the right spot.
 Once you've checked all of these things try the following:

 - Double check the orientations of D1, D2, and IC1 using the pictures in the Build Instructions.

-- It's best not to mess with R5 if you are not getting any HV.
+- It's best not to mess with HV pot (R5) if you are not getting any HV.
 It should be pre-adjusted to give you a workable voltage.
-Adjusting it can just add another variable to the problem.
+Adjusting it wildly can just add another variable to the problem.
+However you can try turning it CW a few turns (count them!) to see if the HV is affected.
+Then turn it back.

 - If you do need to adjust R5, note that it is a 25 turn pot.
-It should have been preset to ~26Ω which will give you HV.
 Turning it clockwise will increase the HV (by lowering it's resistance).
 Note that if it's turned too far clockwise (below 12

 Ω) the HV drops to battery voltage.
 If you don't know where the pot is set, do this: